 This means that great percentages of marketing budgets are wasted if they simply aren’t converting free trials into engaged customers.

-As designers, we have to bear in mind that people come at new apps, products and experiences with a new degree of cynicism these days, so the stakes are even higher than ever when it comes to gaining trust.
+As designers, we have to bear in mind that people come at new products, products and experiences with a new degree of cynicism these days, so the stakes are even higher than ever when it comes to gaining trust.

 Optimise your onboarding process